saarthakofficial/SaarthakSrivastava_MiniPlatformer/README.md

 # AutoVRSE Take Home Test Submission

-Welcome to my AutoVRSE Take Home Test submission.
 This repository contains a 2D platformer game where a cube must reach the top while escaping from rising lava.
 The cube has several actions it can perform, including moving, dashing, jumping, double jumping, and grappling.

 ## Controls